felipegb94/Efficient_PermutationTesting/README.md

 #### Multiple Hypothesis Testing
 Suppose we have a group of n patients, and we are testing a new drug to treat some neurodegenerative disorder.
 A subset *A* of those patients was administered a drug and the rest of the subjects (subset *B*), were not administered the drug.
+From each subject some kind of neuroimaging data is collected.
+In our case we are interested in FMRI data, so the data we collect are voxels (a 3D pixel) where some kind of measurement was made.
+These measurements can be things like: gray matter density, longitudinal deformation, metabolism, etc.

 Now the question Multiple Hypothesis Testing wants to answer is:
 > Is there any significant change in the neuroimaging data from group A and group B?

 #### Permutation Testing vs. The Bonferroni Correction